gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 ^^^^^^^^^^
 We have access to two partitions: :code:`condo` and :code:`hotel`.
 There are two types of hotel nodes: (1) 36 cores, 192 GB of memory; (2) 28 cores, 128 GB of memory.
 Nodes on :code:`condo` have varying specifications.

 Note: TSCC 1.0 had a :code:`home` partition that was accessible by only members of our lab.
 On TSCC 2.0, this has been removed.
-You should use :code:`condo` instead.
+You should use :code:`hotel` instead.

 First consider :code:`condo`